 COH & AWHC have partnered with local organizations in ten communities in two provinces to deliver services to youth experiencing or at-risk of homelessness.
 See the Demonstration Projects page for further information.

 Subscribe to the MtS mailing list for updates on MtS Youth Homelessness Demonstration Lab and MtS Youth Homelessness Social Innovation Lab.

 The Making the Shift Youth Homelessness Demonstration Lab is a partnership between A Way Home Canada and the Canadian Observatory on Homelessness with the support of MaRS Centre for Impact Investing.
-Phase One of MtS DEMS (2017-2020) has been funded by the Government of Canada through the Youth Employment Strategy.
+Phase One of MtS DEMS (2017-2020) has been funded by the Government of Canada through the Youth Employment and Skills Strategy (YESS).